Children Are Welcome Here.

 Nursery care is available for our youngest children, from birth through preschool, from 9:00 a.m. to noon on Sundays.

-It is staffed by trained caregivers and provides a safe, simple, and caring environment.
+It is staffed by trained caregivers who have worked with us for nearly 20 years.
+We provide a safe, simple, and caring environment.

 Some families use the nursery every week.
 Some stay in worship.
 Some decide week by week.